KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 Pitchbend, modwheel and aftertouch PWM will likely need buffering and effective low-pass filtering.

-MIDI pitch bend is just translated into PWM voltage instead of factoring it into the note frequencies.
-At 12 bit there's likely to be audible "digital steps", so I deemed it easier to just feed a CV In pin on the respective VCO - and maybe VCF cut-off.
-COuld be I need a fifth MCP4728 for the controller outputs - don't know how crappy the PWM stuff looks on scope.
+MIDI pitch bend is translated into 12-bit DAC voltage and added to/subtracted from the note frequencies.
+At 12 bit there's likely to be audible "digital steps", so we'll see, I feed it via CV In pin to the respective VCO anyway - and maybe VCF cut-off.
+Could be I need a fifth MCP4728 for the controller outputs - don't know how crappy the PWM stuff looks on scope.

 Thought about implementing portamento (like PolyKit did with his DCO-8), but ...
 12 bit.
-Can always do that in discrete hardware.
+Can always do that in discrete hardware which WILL sound better anyway.

 If you want to buy me a beer to get going (maybe my struggling helps other n00bs in need), you could do so here and earn my undying gratitude: https://www.buymeacoffee.com/synthiy